-Jerome acts as legal counsel to First Nations on the settlement of outstanding Treaty entitlements and specific claims against the Crown and is widely known as a leading practitioner in this area of law.
-He has appeared before the Indian Specific Claims Commission on five occasions.
+Jerome acts as legal counsel to First Nations on the research, filing, litigation, negotiation and settlement of outstanding Treaty entitlements and specific claims against the Crown.
+He has appeared before the Indian Specific Claims Commission (predecessor to the Specific Claim Tribunal) on five occasions.

 In his spare time, Jerome enjoys travelling the world with his wife, golfing and spending time with his grandchildren.